Svadhishthana: Practices

-Comparisons
+Comparison of systems

+Vajrayana

 The equivalent chakra in the Vajrayana tantra systems of Tibet is called the "Secret Place" four fingers below the navel.
 It is red in colour, with 32 downward pointing spokes.
 Meditation on this point produces great bliss.

+Lataif-E-sitta

 According to certain interpretations of Sufism, the spiritual body of a person is defined as an interconnected system (Lataif-e-sitta), in which there is an energy center called the nafs.
 According to Lataif-e-sitta, the nafs is just below the navel.
 The nafs incorporates all the elements of a person's "lower self", which is tamed in order to attain closeness to Allah.

+Kabbalah

 Western occultists make the kabbalistic association of Svadhisthana with the Sephirah Yesod.
 Yesod is also associated with the sexual organs.
 Its function in the tree of life is to gather the different energies that have been created in the descent of the tree downwards and distribute them to Malkuth, the material world, where the energy can find physical expression.